 Garrett schools to receive pest control

-GARRETT — The Garrett-Keyser-Butler School District will receive pesticide application on Tuesday, July 5.
+GARRETT — The Garrett-Keyser-Butler School District will receive pesticide application today, July 5.

 All buildings will receive pesticide application by Ace Pest Control on this date.
 For information concerning chemicals to be used, people may call Mike Swihart of Ace Pest Control at 834-2834 or the Garrett-Keyser-Butler Community School District at 357-3185.